sf-wdi-34/js-functions/README.md

 - identify the differences between defining a function and calling (invoking) a function (casting the spell).
 - create a simple function that prints a value (for the user/developer to see a result) and a simple function that returns a value (for the rest of the code to use a result).
 Distinguish between the impact of these different results.
 - draw a model of a function that includes arguments as input, side effects, and return values as output.
+- identify the scope of any given variable.
-- explain the keyword `this` in the context of different scopes.
+- associate the keyword `this` with the concept of an "execution context."

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->